Curriculum by Program Year

 Required core clerkships and rotations, Year 4

-You will receive training in emergency medicine and in the care for underserved populations in either the rural or urban environments, complete your leadership capstone project, and explore a range of other areas of medicine.
+You will receive training in emergency medicine and in the care for underserved populations in either the rural or urban environments, complete your leadership capstone and scholarly projects, and explore a range of other areas of medicine.

-Elective rotations take the form of either a consultative elective or a subinternship.
+Elective rotations take the form of electives and sub-internships.

-You will work on the wards as an intern, but with more responsibilities than you had in your third year.
+You will work in the hospital as an intern, but with more responsibilities than you had in your third year.
 You will be supervised more directly by a senior-level physician than before.
 You will be given more leeway in decision-making and charting.
 All students must complete one sub-internship but may do more than one depending on their personal preferences.

 Applying to residency programs